 Prepare for your June Advising visit

-- In early May, expect a letter from Michael Huber, Dean of Academic Life, assigning your day of advising - either June 3, 5, 6, 9 and 10.
+- In early May, expect a letter from Michael Huber, Dean of Academic Life, assigning your day of advising.
 Included with this letter will be a packet of information for both you and your parents.

 We believe that most of your questions will be answered by the materials in this packet.
-However, if you have any questions, please call 484-664-3130.
-Our staff will be happy to assist you.
+However, if you have any questions, please call Lori Flatto at 484-664-3130.
+Links to the materials below will be added in late April.

 - You will also receive health forms from the Health Center.
 If you do not receive a separate packet from the Health Center by May 19, please call 484-664-3130.